 If you have tooth pain, don’t wait to see if the pain goes away.
 Waiting to get treatment can create bigger complications that require larger restorative dentistry interventions.
 It’s always a good idea to have your Johns Creek dentist examine the tooth in question so it can be determined early what sort of treatment will be needed to stop the pain and restore your tooth to good health.

 If you have a tooth infection, tooth abscess, or gum infection, you need a Johns Creek dentist like Dr. Mitul Patel or his colleagues to treat it.
-Contact Family & Cosmetic Dental Care to schedule your appointment.
+Contact Hello Family Dental to schedule your appointment.